Like other species of the exact origin of citrus mandarin is very uncertain, but is believed to be the north-east of India and China, south-west.

 Mandarin – Mandarin English – Italian and Spanish Chu Ju, or Chieh – Chinese Mikan – Santara or Suntara Japan – India

-The origin of mikan or Satsuma unshiu back to early 15th century.
+The origin of mikan or Satsuma unshiu back to the early 15th century.

-It took more than 400 years before distribution worldwide tangerine be initiated when two varieties of mandarins Guangzhow (Canton) were imported to England by Sir Abraham Hume in 1805.
+It took more than 400 years before distribution worldwide tangerine be initiated when two varieties of mandarins Guangzhou (Canton) were imported to England by Sir Abraham Hume in 1805.

 From this introduction trees were sent to Malta, then not close to Italy, it is believed that the Mediterranean mandarin evolved under cultivation in Italy shortly after.

-Tangerine trees and their hybrids are usually the most cold hardy of all citrus grown commercially, although some, like the Temple tangor, which are less resistant than oranges.
+Tangerine trees and their hybrids are usually the coldest hardies of all citrus grown commercially, although some, like the Temple tangor, which are less resistant than oranges.